Piranha (1978 film): Special effects

 Phil Tippett constructed 76 rubber piranhas and 4 with metal teeth for close-ups in four weeks, while Chris Walas and Rob Short crafted the prosthetic limbs the piranhas tear into.
 As producer Jon Davison was a fan of stop-motion animation, he had wanted to use the technique for the piranhas, but it was unfeasible given the film's budget.
-As a consolation, Tippett included a stop-motion sequence involving a bipedal, fish-headed hybrid creature visually inspired by the work of stop-motion animator Ray Harryhausen (particularly the Ymir creature from 1957's 20 Million Miles to Earth) lurking around Dr. Hoak's lab.
+As a consolation, Tippett included a stop-motion sequence involving a bipedal, fish-headed hybrid creature visually inspired by the work of stop-motion animator Ray Harryhausen (particularly the Ymir creature from 1957's 20 Million Miles to Earth) lurking around Dr. Hoak's lab early in the film.
 Davison built the armature for the creature, and Tippett would later reuse the armature during the production of the 2021 film Mad God.
 Tippett sculpted and cast the creature in foam latex, and animated it on a stage at Cascade Pictures animation studio in Los Angeles.

 Davison wanted the stop-motion creature to return later in the film, having grown giant-sized and now looking menacingly over Santa Monica Beach, but this was ultimately abandoned.
 Dante later recalled, "The original concept, which was of course not affordable, was that later in the movie, our stop-motion creature would reappear on a road and would get run over by a police car.
 Jon wanted it to get huge and attack the town, but that was not the premise of the movie!"

 Release

 Theatrical

-Piranha was released theatrically in the United States by New World Pictures in August 1978.
+Piranha was released theatrically in the United States by New World Pictures on August 3, 1978.
 Given the proximity to Jaws 2, Universal Pictures had considered an injunction, but Spielberg convinced them otherwise.